Facebook Customer Service Phone Number

 facebook apple pay association

-How To Avoid The Facebook Customer Service Scam:
+How To Avoid The Facebook Customer Service Scam

 There is also a Support Inbox listed.
 This feature allows you to communicate directly with a member of the Facebook Help Team.
-The feature is similar to emailing, except it is directly on your Facebook.
+The feature is similar to emailing, except it is now on your Facebook.

-How To Report The Facebook Customer Service Number Scam:
+How To Report The Facebook Customer Service Number Scam

-Report To The FTC Here
+Report To The FTC

-How To Protect Yourself More:
+How To Protect Yourself More

-Other Facebook Scams:
+Other Facebook Scams

 Facebook Lottery Chat Scam